 - Being there for you and your loved one whenever you need us – even after your case is resolved

 We take all nursing home abuse cases on a contingency fee basis, allowing you to obtain superior legal representation without any upfront costs.
-Our attorneys’ fees are paid with a percentage of your total recovery.
-If we do not recover compensation on your behalf, you don’t owe us anything.
-To discuss your legal options, we welcome you to schedule your free consultation.
-Contact Slater & Zurz at (440) 972-0445 today.
+Our attorney’s fees are paid as a percentage of your total recovery.